The Penn Medicine Difference

 Coronary Artery Disease

 If you have coronary artery disease that cannot be managed with medicine or interventional procedures, you may need heart surgery.
 Penn is a leader in using coronary artery bypass grafting (CABG) to alleviate heart blockages.
+The Hospital of the University of Pennsylvania has achieved a three-star rating for isolated coronary artery bypass surgery for calendar year 2019 from the Society for Thoracic Surgeons, signifying the highest category of quality.
 We strive to perform your surgery in the least invasive manner possible.
 Learn more about minimally invasive heart surgery.

 Heart Valve Disease